varigence/docs/bimlflex/trial-process/modelling-of-source-metadata.md

 #### DataType, Length, Precision and Scale

 The source datatype of the column and its length, precision and scale as applicable to the type.
+For the trial all data types are kept as they are from the import and match the source.
+For the Data Warehouse the data types are expanded using the Data Type Mappings feature in the next step.

 #### Ordinal

 The order of the source columns.
-Is used to order the table definition and select statement.
+This is used to order the table definition and select statement.
+The trial keeps the order of the source.

 #### ChangeType

 The change type of the column.
 For source columns, use Key or Type 1.
 For Dimension attributes, define of the changes are tracked using Type 1 or Type 2 logic.
+Other types are relevant in certain scenarios, but not used in the trial at this stage.
+Hash Distribution Keys are used in Azure SQL Data Warehouse, Multi Active Keys in Multi Active satellites etc.

 #### IsPrimaryKey